-Clubhouse launched earlier this year in March, but I was very late to the party as I literally heard about the app for the first time on 12/22/20 and got an invite the day after.
+Clubhouse launched in early March of 2020, but I was late to the party as I heard about the app for the first time on 12/22/20 and got an invite the day after.
 Impressed and excited by its potential for wider adoption, I wanted to write this blog to give musicians a heads up of what may come and share my observations.

 What is Clubhouse?

 In the app store, Clubhouse is described as a “drop-in audio chat.”
 Think of a virtual chat room where people communicate with their voices instead of text.
 No comments or DMs.
 In fact, there’s no text communication except what you write on your user profile.
 The core social nature of the platform is completely audio-driven.